 The M.A. in Applied and Computational Mathematics is a versatile and in-demand degree for employment.
 Effective use of advanced applied mathematical techniques has become increasingly important in industrial, business, and scientific settings, which rely on sophisticated software to solve complex problems.
 The ability to construct and analyze specific mathematical models and develop and efficiently execute computational mathematical algorithms is needed in virtually any field.

-Once you graduate with your M.A., you’ll be able to pursue further doctoral study in mathematics or find immediate employment related to high growth fields such as: materials science; data mining and data privacy; computer animation and digital imagery; finance and economics; ecology; systems biology; climatology; and epidemiology.
+Once you graduate with your M.A., you’ll be able to pursue further doctoral study in mathematics or find immediate employment related to high growth fields such as: materials science; machine learning and artificial intelligence; computer animation and digital imagery; finance and economics; ecology; systems biology; climatology; and epidemiology.

 Employers seeking candidates with advanced degrees in applied mathematics include:

 Because of the low student-to-faculty ratio within the mathematics program, you will be able to work closely with professors on independent research in preparation for your career.
 The Department of Mathematics and Computer Science will also notify you of potential internship opportunities as they become available, and will assist you in the internship application process as needed.
 Our faculty members are active scholars who are dedicated to helping each student succeed.